 Do you offer tours on the anniversaries of major battles?

-Generally no, because small locations like the Normandy Coast and Bastogne become overcrowded, requiring greater effort to fight crowds than spending time on the battlefield.
+Generally no, because country locations like the Normandy Coast and Bastogne become overcrowded, requiring the tour to lose countless hours fighting crowds rather than spending time on the battlefield.

 How important is being in good physical condition?